melissagraham-create/manage-vaccinations-in-schools-guidance/app/guide/triage.md

 Parents’ responses to health questions can be triaged for each school in a session.

 1. Go to **Sessions**.
-2. Go to the **Scheduled** tab.
+2. Filter for **Scheduled** sessions.
-3. Click the link for the school you’re interested in.
+3. Select the location you’re interested in.
 4. Go to the **Triage** tab and filter for **Triage needed**.

 ![Screenshot of a session overview page.](/assets/images/session.png)